Coyote (comics)

 Coyote is an American comic book series created by Steve Englehart and Marshall Rogers.

 Publication history

-The characters first appeared in Eclipse Magazine #2-8.
+The characters first appeared in Eclipse magazine #2–8.
 It would later be reprinted in a color trade paperback, I Am Coyote.

 Afterwards, a new comic book series started at Marvel Comics Epic Comics line, that ran 16 issues.
 It was notable for the first published work of Todd McFarlane.
 According to Epic editor-in-chief Archie Goodwin, artist Steve Leialoha's departure after issue #2 caused deadline problems from which the series never fully recovered, leading to its early cancellation.

+Coyote #14 was an intercompany crossover, with the First Comics character Badger appearing.
+Englehart said that he and Badger writer Mike Baron had been talking about doing a crossover with the characters for a long time.
+Issues #15 and 16 were a two-part story intended to wrap up the major plot threads of the series.

 Collected editions

 The original Eclipse & Epic series has been reprinted in a series of collections from Image Comics: